spring-projects/spring-integration-aws/README.md

 When used with a shared `MessageGroupStore`, the `DynamoDbLockRegistry` can be used to provide this functionality across multiple application instances, such that only one instance can manipulate the group at a time.
 This implementation can also be used for the distributed leader elections using a [LockRegistryLeaderInitiator][].

+## Testing

+The tests in the project are performed via Testcontainers and [Local Stack][] image.
+See `LocalstackContainerTest` interface Javadocs for more information.

 [Spring Cloud AWS]: https://awspring.io/
 [AWS SDK for Java]: https://aws.amazon.com/sdkforjava/
 [Amazon Web Services]: https://aws.amazon.com/